The cassels Story

-Zak Cassels talks us through the Cassels journey over the years
+Zak Cassels walks us through the Cassels journey

 Combining second-hand scavenging with aircraft engineering

 Our first challenge was to design and build a 200 litre, wood-fired brewery – the unicorn of the brewing world, it seemed.
 It’s not like you could go order one off the internet so we didn’t really have a lot to go on.
 However, we were undeterred and so we read books, scavenged around for second hand materials and opened an account with a stainless-steel supplier.

 Fortunately, my brother in-law and business partner, Joe Shanks, had trained as an aircraft engineer with Air New Zealand and so brought much needed engineering skills to a project which could easily have stalled.